advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 Why should we assume that a rock shares the same way of existence that humans or minds do?

+People have experiences, but this does not imply that they exist in relation to everything else.
+In fact, in quantum mechanics, opposite amplitudes cancel out and this gives a perspective where it is meaningless to say whether people are existing while having experiences.
+The only way to assume that people are existing in such states, is to appeal to a larger, invisible multiverse.
+This is not problematic in itself, but it constraints language of existential philosophy to only hold at some levels and not for others.

+Again, why should we assume that two objects share the same way of existence?

 I have not found a good answer to that question yet, so I kept thinking about what we might do to make progress.

 As a good starting point,